 Applicants who have submitted a complete application on time will be invited to participate in our aptitude assessment.
 There are two ways to be admitted to our Master Program in Political Science:

-Applicants will be judged eligible to enroll in the Master Degree Program in Political Science without having to take the aptitude test, provided that the transcript of records of your first degree course fulfils after the fifth semester all three of the following conditions:
+Applicants will be judged eligible to enrol in the Master Degree Program in Political Science without having to take the aptitude test, provided that the transcript of records of your first degree course fulfils all three of the following conditions:

-- A grade average of 2.0 or better.
+- A grade point average of 2.0 (major and minor),

 - The record of examinations taken during the first degree course in the area of the methodologies of empirical political research must total at least 9 ECTS points (as part of the minimum of 90 ECTS points in political science).

 The Bavarian formula can be used to convert the grades of foreign degrees.
 Applicants who meet the criteria for pre-selection will be judged eligible without any further tests.
-They will be informed by post.
+They will be informed by e-mail.